A Toroidal Maxwell-Cremona-Delaunay Correspondence

 \begin{proof} Let $\omega_e = \abs{e^*}/\abs{e}$ and $\omega^*_{e^*} = 1/\omega_e = \abs{e}/\abs{e^*}$ for each edge $e$.
-Let $\Delta$ denote the displacement matrix of $G$, and let~$\Delta^*$ denote the (transposed) displacement matrix of $G^*$.
-We immediately have $\Delta^*_{e^*} = \omega_e \Delta_{e}^\perp$ for every edge $e$ of $G$.
-The darts leaving each vertex $p$ of~$G$ dualize to a facial cycle around the corresponding face $p^*$ of $G^*$, and thus
+Let $\Delta$ denote the displacement matrix of $\Gamma$, and let~$\Delta^*$ denote the (transposed) displacement matrix of $\Gamma^*$.
+We immediately have $\Delta^*_{e^*} = \omega_e \Delta_{e}^\perp$ for every edge $e$ of $\Gamma$.
+The darts leaving each vertex $p$ of~$\Gamma$ dualize to a facial cycle around the corresponding face $p^*$ of $\Gamma^*$, and thus

-We conclude that $\omega$ is an equilibrium stress for $G$, and thus (by swapping the roles of $G$ and~$G^*$) that~$\omega^*$ is an equilibrium stress for $G^*$. \end{proof}
+We conclude that $\omega$ is an equilibrium stress for $\Gamma$, and thus (by swapping the roles of $\Gamma$ and~$\Gamma^*$) that~$\omega^*$ is an equilibrium stress for $\Gamma^*$. \end{proof}

-A stress vector $\omega$ is a \EMPH{reciprocal stress} for $G$ if there is a reciprocal graph $G^*$ on the same flat torus such that $\omega_e = \abs{e^*}/\abs{e}$ for each edge $e$.
-Thus, a geodesic torus graph is reciprocal if and only if it has a reciprocal stress, and Lemma~\ref{L:rec-implies-equ} implies that every reciprocal stress is an equilibrium stress.
+A \emph{positive} stress vector $\omega$ is a \EMPH{reciprocal stress} for $\Gamma$ if there is a reciprocal embedding $\Gamma^*$ on the same flat torus such that $\omega_e = \abs{e^*}/\abs{e}$ for each edge $e$.
+Thus, a geodesic toroidal embedding is reciprocal if and only if it has a reciprocal stress, and Lemma~\ref{L:rec-implies-equ} implies that every reciprocal stress is an equilibrium stress.
 The following simple construction shows that the converse of Lemma~\ref{L:rec-implies-equ} is false.

-\begin{theorem} Not every positive equilibrium stress for $G$ is a reciprocal stress.
-More generally, not every equilibrium graph on $\Torus$ is reciprocal/coherent on $\Torus$. \end{theorem}
+\begin{theorem} Not every positive equilibrium stress for a geodesic toroidal embedding $\Gamma$ is a reciprocal stress.
+More generally, not every equilibrium embedding on $\Torus$ is reciprocal/coherent on~$\Torus$. \end{theorem}

-\begin{proof} Let $G_1$ be the geodesic triangulation in the flat square torus $\Torus_\square$ with a single vertex~$p$ and three edges, whose reference darts have displacement vectors $\colvec{1}{0}$, $\colvec{1}{1}$, and $\colvec{2}{1}$.
-Every stress $\omega$ in~$G$ is an equilibrium stress, because the forces applied by each edge cancel out.
-The weighted Delaunay graph of a single point is identical for all weights, so it suffices to verify that $G_1$ is not an intrinsic Delaunay triangulation.
-We easily observe that the longest edge of $G_1$ is not Delaunay.
+\begin{proof} Let $\Gamma_1$ be the geodesic triangulation in the flat square torus $\Torus_\square$ with a single vertex~$p$ and three edges, whose reference darts have displacement vectors $\colvec{1}{0}$, $\colvec{1}{1}$, and $\colvec{2}{1}$.
+Every stress $\omega$ in~$\Gamma$ is an equilibrium stress, because the forces applied by each edge cancel out.
+The weighted Delaunay complex of a single point is identical for all weights, so it suffices to verify that $\Gamma_1$ is not an intrinsic Delaunay triangulation.
+We easily observe that the longest edge of $\Gamma_1$ is not Delaunay.
 See Figure~\ref{F:incoherent}.